-In closing, may I pass on my thanks to all those who have played a part in making this a particularly busy but productive year.
-To my fellow Trustees who are embracing the need to become more Governance focused.
-To Butch and his team for their passion and attention to detail, re-shaping our office systems and providing quality support to our various Boards.

-To those who have offered their time on the various sub committees, and to the tutors and others who have contributed to the wānanga and other cultural initiatives.
+In closing, I pass on my thanks to everyone who has played a part in making this a particularly busy but productive year, to my fellow Trustees who are embracing the need to become more Governance focused and less operational, to Butch and his team for their passion and attention to detail in re-shaping our office systems and providing quality support to our various Boards, to those who have offered their time and been appointed to the various sub committees, and to the tutors and others who have contributed to the wānanga program and other cultural initiatives.
 We are a much better organisation for your efforts and I thank you all for your contributions.